So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Art & Crafts:

-- Conclusion: In this section, give your take on the IVC and elaborate on which reason you find the most plausible for IVC’s decline.
+In this section, you have to give your take on the IVC and elaborate on which reason you find the most plausible for IVC’s decline.
+It’s advisable to include images, maps, diagrams, references to primary and secondary sources, models, and visual presentations for more impact.

 Suggested Reading: